-$$y{ij}^k = \alpha + \beta' X_j + u_j + \varepsilon{ij}^k \tag{2}$$ where X is a vector of study characteristics and β captures the estimates relating these characteristics and our outcomes of interest.
+$$y{ij}^{k} = \alpha + \beta' X{j} + u{j} + \varepsilon{ij}^{k}$$ (2)

+where X is a vector of study characteristics and $\beta$ captures the estimates relating these characteristics and our outcomes of interest.

 We estimate all models using Robust Variance Estimation (RVE) methods (Hedges et al., 2010; Tanner-Smith et al., 2016) which account for both the differing degrees of precision across studies as well as the non-independence of effect sizes within studies through a method that is analogous to clustered standard errors.
-Weights are constructed such that:
+RVE methods up-weight effect sizes that are estimated with greater precision (due to differences in sample sizes, level of randomization, predictive power of covariates, etc.) and down-weight estimates from studies that contribute multiple effect size estimates.
+In several instances, research teams published multiple studies by analyzing different outcomes from the same research project in different articles.
+We test the sensitivity of our inferences by recoding all studies that use data from the same research project as a single study and find that our results are unchanged.